Heart of a Book

 Sam Wilson

-After reading Shaders Unchained: Writing Powerful Shaders for Every Platform, I'm seeing GPU Compute in a whole new light.
+After reading Shaders Unchained: Writing Powerful Shaders for Every Platform, I'm seeing DirectX in a whole new light.

 Sam Wilson